Dialnorm

 Dialnorm is the metadata parameter that controls playback gain within the Dolby Laboratories Dolby Digital (AC-3) audio compression system.
 Dialnorm stands for dialog normalization.
-Dialnorm is an integer value with range 1 to 31 corresponding to a playback gain of -30 to 0 dB (unity) respectively.
+Dialnorm is an integer value with range 1 to 31 corresponding to a playback gain of −30 to 0 dB (unity) respectively.
 Higher values afford more headroom and are appropriate for dynamic material such as an action film.

 Dolby recommends that the dialnorm value be determined by measurement of average dialog level in the program.
 The recommended metering approach uses a power sum of the A-weighted audio level in all channels.
 If every producer and distributor uses this method, consumer dialog levels will be consistent from program to program and channel to channel.
 The dialog levels will be normalized.

 Historical basis

-Audio levels within analog disk, tape and broadcasting have traditionally been adjusted to keep peak levels within the physical and legal modulation limits of the medium.
-While this practice has resulted in relatively consistent dialog levels and has minimized audibility of channel noise, it has come with a severe penalty in the form of excessive audio compression and limited dynamic range.
+Audio levels within phonograph, tape and broadcasting have traditionally been adjusted to keep peak levels within the physical and legal modulation limits of the medium.
+While this practice has resulted in relatively consistent dialog levels and has minimized audibility of channel noise, it has invited the use of excessive audio compression and resulting limited dynamic range.

-Digital recording has eliminated the concern for noise, but the lack of a standard for digital audio level has resulted in compact disc recordings and portable music player files with widely varying levels.
-Increasingly, digital music is excessively compressed, to ensure that the selection is not perceived by the listener as being too soft in comparison with other sources.
+Digital recording has eliminated the concern for noise, but the lack of a standard for digital audio level has resulted in compact disc recordings and portable music player files with inconsistent average levels.
+Increasingly, digital music is excessively compressed, to ensure that the selection is not perceived by the listener as being too soft in comparison with other sources, a trend known as the loudness war.

 Dolby Laboratories sought to provide wide dynamic range and consistent audio levels in the Dolby Digital encoding system.
 One approach would have been to require audio levels at the encoder input to be adjusted to a fixed value.
 Instead, AC3 allows producers to choose input level over a wide range, by including a required dialnorm value representing the measured dialog level of the input signal.